3M Earplug Lawsuit Update

 The JPML has decided that the suit will be brought to trial in a district court in Pensacola, Florida.
 Judge M. Casey Rodgers will preside over the trial; the JPML specifically picked him because of his experience in the past dealing with other multi-district litigation cases.

 There are now over 640 plaintiffs in this case, and injury lawyers in Michigan and across the country are predicting that this number could eventually reach the ballpark of tens or possibly hundreds of thousands.
 Many service members have been affected by this defective product, and when more hearing loss, loss of balance, or tinnitus develops among those military service personnel who served more recently, even more plaintiffs will emerge.

 How to file a military hearing loss lawsuit

 If you are or were a member of the United States military who served in combat between 2003 and 2015, and you believe defective 3M combat arms earplugs could have caused any hearing loss, loss of balance or tinnitus you may be experiencing, you may be able to file a military hearing loss lawsuit under the False Claims Act, or the FCA.

-Filing a suit with an injury lawyer will not cure any injuries or disorders that may have developed from using these faulty products, of course, but the ability to collect some form of compensation for lost wages, medical expenses and other related costs can be of some comfort.
+Filing a suit with a personal injury lawyer will not cure any injuries or disorders that may have developed from using these faulty products, of course, but the ability to collect some form of compensation for lost wages, medical expenses and other related costs can be of some comfort.

 If you or a loved one are experiencing tinnitus, hearing or balance problems due to defective 3M earplugs, please call us today for a free case evaluation on our hotline number at 1-866-MICH LAW (18663086261) for a no obligation consultation.